opencog/atomspace/opencog/matrix/README.md

 (one-dimensional links).
 Each edge has two end-points: two vertices define an edge.

-In conventional crisp-logic symbolic AI, these vertexes are either connected, or not; either there is an edge connecting them, or there is not.
+In conventional crisp-logic symbolic AI, these vertices are either connected, or not; either there is an edge connecting them, or there is not.
 One assigns true/false values to the edges in a connectivity diagram.
 In a probabilistic approach, the edges carry weights or